hkyang995/cpsc349-group-project-2/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory:

+---- to install all dependencies, run
+### `yarn`

+---- to start project, run:
 ### `yarn start`

 Runs the app in the development mode.<br />